scalerflux/studious-journey/README.md

 #### 3️⃣ **DAC - The Translator** 🔄
-Converts digital values (ones and zeros) into smooth analog signals that real-world devices understand.
+Converts digital values (ones and zeros) into smooth analog signals that real-world devices understand

-**VSDBabySoC uses a 10-bit DAC**, meaning it can represent 1,024 different voltage levels (2^10).
+**VSDBabySoC uses a 10-bit DAC**, meaning it can represent 1,024 different voltage levels (2^10)

 **Common DAC Architectures:**
 - **Weighted Resistor DAC**: Uses resistors of different values to create the analog output